BE PREPARED

 When do you request your CAS?

 The earliest you can receive your CAS from our admissions team is usually three months before the start of the course.
-The latest you can receive it is about one month before the start date of your course, unless you are in the UK and meet the criteria for switching from your current visa to a Student Visa with us.
+The latest you can receive your CAS is normally about one month before the start date of your course, unless you are in the UK and meet the criteria for switching from your current visa to a Student Visa with us.
+You will receive a CAS request from email from our admissions team when you have an unconditional offer and you have paid your deposit.

 How to get access to the online CAS Request form

-You can usually expect to be contacted about the online CAS Request process about three months before the course start date.
+You can usually expect to be contacted about the online CAS request process about three months before the course start date.

 You will receive an email from our admissions team with a link to an online CAS Request form when you have received an unconditional offer and paid a 50% tuition fee deposit.